Uskok War: Beginning

 The Venetian Republic, powerful at sea, was master of the Adriatic; Austria had a small part of the coast of Trieste and Croatia which was blocked by Venice.
 No vessel could pass this border without paying taxes or having a Venetian residence.
-In January 1616, the Gorizia Hills (Collio) were guarded by Uskoks and Segnani in Vipulzano and San Martino di Quisco.
+In January 1616, the Gorizia Hills (Collio) were guarded by Uskoks and Segnani in Vipolže and Šmartno.
 A Venetian detachment remained in the field of Mariano.
 Romans and Medeans, camped near Farra, advanced on 24 February 1616 towards Gradisca.
 The siege lasted for twenty-nine days.
 The Venetian fleet crashed in Trieste, whose garrison was reinforced by Captain Sebastian Zuech.
 With 1,000 cavalry and infantry, Benedict Lezze occupied the Venetian castle of San Servolo.
-Uskok troops led by Vuk Frankopan (Wolfgang Frangipane), the Count of Tržac (Terszatz) and vice-general of Croatia, arrived in Monfalcone on 26 November 1615 and plundered the town.
+Uskok troops led by Vuk Frankopan (Wolfgang Frangipane), the Count of Tržac and vice-general of Croatia, arrived in Monfalcone on 26 November 1615 and plundered the town.

-The Venetian garrison was restricted to the fortress.
-On the Karst Plateau, near Lokev (Corgnale) in present-day Slovenia, 1,200 Croatian soldiers, 500 horsemen, and 500 Uskoks faced 3,000 Venetians led by Lezze.
-Although the Duke of Savoy proposed an alliance, the Venetian Senate refused.
-The administrator of present-day Palmanova mobilized the militias of Savorgnan and Friuli, a total of 3,000 men.
-The raids began around the Habsburg Gradisca fortress.
-In the first phase of the war, action in Venice was characterized by mobile offensive forces and the element of surprise.
-The Archduke abandoned a number of cities (Cervignano, Aquileia, Castelporpetto, Maranutto, Mariano, Romans d'Isonzo, Cormons, and Medea Sagrado), castles, and villages to defend stronger positions.
-Repulsed, the Uskoks plundered the surrounding villages and the Venetian Loredan administrator received reinforcements to defend the south from their incursions.
-Poreč (Parenzo) and Rovinj (Rovigno) sent artillery, and Pula sent food and weapons.
-The armies were concentrated in Svetvinčenat (Sanvincenti), Istria.

-Battle of Zaule

-With a galley and several smaller ships, Lezze landed in the Muggia valley.
-Venetians, with six squads guided by Capt.
-Fabio Gallo, occupied the Zaule salt pan and began to destroy it.
-Captain Daniel Francol came from the Karst Plateau, followed by Vuk Frankopan, the Count of Tržac, and musketeers under Capt.
-Sebastian Zuech.
-The Venetians, caught by surprise, fled to the ships but Lezze blocked his troops' escape.
-The Venetian galleys opened fire indiscriminately with cannons.
-Both sides incurred casualties; the Austrians lost voivode Verdonoviz, leader of the Croats, who was killed by cannon fire from a galley.